ynikitenko/yarsync/README.rst

 A good number of people have contributed to the improvement of this software.
 I'd like to thank
+(in most recent order):
-Nilson Silva for packaging ``yarsync`` for Debian, Mikhail Zelenyy from MIPT NPM for the explanation of Python `entry points <https://npm.mipt.ru/youtrack/articles/GENERAL-A-87/>`_,
+*statzitz* for great help with updating tests for release *v0.3*, documentation and configuration, Yong Xiang Lin for several bug reports and useful discussions, Arch Linux users for their notifications and improvements of my PKGBUILD, Nilson Silva for packaging ``yarsync`` for Debian, Mikhail Zelenyy from MIPT NPM for the explanation of Python `entry points <https://npm.mipt.ru/youtrack/articles/GENERAL-A-87/>`_,